The Best Father’s Day Cake Recipe You Will Ever Make

 Which version do you think is prettier?

-I decided that the cake would be perfect at my next cooking class (I was still teaching cooking classes) which was the week before Father’s Day.
+I decided that the cake would be perfect at my next cooking class (I was still teaching cooking classes at this time.) which was the week before Father’s Day.

 I wanted to make it myself and get more opinions.
 Were Sweet Shark and I the only people who thought this was the best cake recipe we’d ever had?